How Many Carbs Should You Have On A Keto Diet To Lose Weight?

 Being aware of the ideal carb intake is what makes this diet work for you.

-Your carb intake on a keto diet is key to how much and how fast you lose fat.
-If you do not follow the carb limit, there’s a high chance that you will not burn fat effectively.
-Dr. Michael Rogowski, Senior Nutrition Scientist, says, “These diets are not synonymous with the more typical “low carb” diets that usually allow up to 30% or so of total dietary calories from carbohydrates.
+The keto diet is an almost no-carb, high-fat diet.
+But, how many carbs on keto should you consume?
+You have to be careful, as even a little extra carb consumption can prevent the body from entering ketosis and prevent you from burning fat effectively.
+Dr. Michael Rogowski, a senior nutrition scientist, says, “These diets are not synonymous with the more typical “low carb” diets that usually allow up to 30% or so of total dietary calories from carbohydrates.
 There is no slack in Keto for extra carbs.”
-This raises two questions — how many carbs to consume in the keto diet per day and what low-carb foods to consume.
-Get all the answers here, along with a keto calculator.
-Scroll down!
+Naturally, two things come to mind — how many carbs to consume per day while on keto and what low-carb foods are safe to consume.
+Scroll down for the answers to these questions and a keto calculator.

 In This Article

 What Is The Keto Diet And Why Is The Carb Limit Important?

 Dr. Carly James, Ph.D, says, “A Keto diet tries to create the state of ketosis where the body uses fat as its primary fuel source in place of carbohydrates.
 It does this by reducing the number of carbs you eat, so the body is forced to stop relying on glucose and start using fat (1).”

 The carb limit in Keto diet is of utmost importance to keep your body in a fat-burning state.
 Dr. Michael Rogowski, Senior Nutrition Scientist, says, “High fat and low carbohydrate diet is designed to keep the amount of available carbohydrate in the body low enough to shift the metabolism towards ketosis.
 It is a metabolic process that allows the body to create metabolites from fat called ketone bodies.
 These ketone bodies function as nutrients for the brain and neural tissue that otherwise heavily rely on carbohydrates for their energy needs (2).”